wacncontent/CustomizeTool/output/articles/app-service-web/web-sites-nodejs-develop-deploy-mac.md

 <!-- keep by customization: end -->
 ## Next steps

 You've deployed a Node.js application to a web app in Azure Websites.
-To learn more about how Azure Websites web apps run Node.js applications, see [Azure Websites: Node.js](http://blogs.msdn.com/b/silverlining/archive/2012/06/14/windows-azure-websites-node-js.aspx) and [Specifying a Node.js version in an Azure application](nodejs-specify-node-version-azure-apps).
+To learn more about how Azure Websites web apps run Node.js applications, see [Azure Websites: Node.js](http://blogs.msdn.com/b/silverlining/archive/2012/06/14/windows-azure-websites-node-js.aspx) and [Specifying a Node.js version in an Azure application](/documentation/articles/nodejs-specify-node-version-azure-apps).

 Node.js provides a rich ecosystem of modules that can be used by your applications.
-To learn how Web Apps works with modules, see [Using Node.js modules with Azure applications](nodejs-use-node-modules-azure-apps).
+To learn how Web Apps works with modules, see [Using Node.js modules with Azure applications](/documentation/articles/nodejs-use-node-modules-azure-apps).

-If you encounter problems with your application after it has been deployed to Azure, see [How to debug a Node.js application in Azure Websites](web-sites-nodejs-debug) for information on diagnosing the problem.
+If you encounter problems with your application after it has been deployed to Azure, see [How to debug a Node.js application in Azure Websites](/documentation/articles/web-sites-nodejs-debug) for information on diagnosing the problem.

 This article uses the Azure Management Portal to create a web app.
-You can also use the [Azure Command-Line Interface](xplat-cli-install) or [Azure PowerShell](install-configure-powershell) to perform the same operations.
+You can also use the [Azure Command-Line Interface](/documentation/articles/xplat-cli-install) or [Azure PowerShell](/documentation/articles/install-configure-powershell) to perform the same operations.

 For more information about how to develop Node.js applications on Azure, see the [Node.js Developer Center](/develop/nodejs/).

 <!-- keep by customization: begin -->
 [Azure Management Portal]: http://manage.windowsazure.cn
-[Azure Command-Line Tools for Mac and Linux]: /zh-cn/documentation/articles/xplat-cli/
+[Azure Command-Line Tools for Mac and Linux]: /documentation/articles/xplat-cli
-[Azure PowerShell]: /zh-cn/documentation/articles/install-configure-powershell/
+[Azure PowerShell]: /documentation/articles/install-configure-powershell
 [portal-new- Website]: ./media/web-sites-nodejs-develop-deploy-mac/plus-new.png
 [portal-git-username-password]: ./media/web-sites-nodejs-develop-deploy-mac/git-deployment-credentials.png
 [git-instructions]: ./media/web-sites-nodejs-develop-deploy-mac/git-instructions.png